North Korean passport: Passport types

-Official and diplomatic passports must be returned and kept in the passport office, from where it can be retrieved for any further foreign travel.
-Ordinary passports are never issued without special permission and all holders must apply for an exit visa in order to legally leave the country.
+Service and diplomatic passports must be returned and kept in the passport office, from where it can be retrieved for any further foreign travel.
+No passports are ever issued without special permission and holders must apply for an exit visa in order to legally leave the country.
+Additionally, holders must also apply for a foreign visa in advance unless their destination country offers visa-free/ visa-on-arrival access to DPRK passport holders.